Working for an MP

 Find out more about the policies and work of different MPs in the House of Commons by visiting UK Parliament - MPs and Lords,ÌýTheyWorkForYou or local government websites.

-How do I become a Member of Parliament?
+How do I become an MP?

 To be eligible to stand, you must be: